 All that is required is a standard Propane screw-type regulator, or a Propane pigtail.
 The bottle has the same POL union fittings as the standard Calor bottles.
-Firstly, the Initial Cost is a lot less.
-From £153 you get a Safefill bottle that is almost identical to a Calor bottle.
+Firstly, the initial cost is a lot less.
+From £158 you get a Safefill bottle that is almost identical to a Calor bottle.
 This means that your regulator or gas hoses do NOT need replacing or updating.
 For some, other re-fillable gas systems to be fitted, special hoses, changeover heads, a filling kit, and adapters have to be fitted onto the vehicle.
-The systems should be fitted by a Qualified Engineer, meaning Labour costs have to be considered.
+These systems should also be fitted by a Qualified Engineer, meaning Labour costs have to be considered.

-Also, when your Safefill bottle is empty, you remove the bottle from the vehicle, and take it to the closest Petrol Station or LPG Supplier.
+Also, when your Safefill bottle is empty, you remove the bottle from the vehicle, and take it to the closest petrol station or LPG supplier.
 However, in a built in system, you can not remove the bottle.
-Instead, the vehicle has to be taken to the Petrol Station or LPG Supplier.
-This means that before you have to fill up your bottle, you have to drain your water system, put away your awning, and pack up.
+Instead, the vehicle has to be taken to the petrol station or LPG supplier.
+This means that before you have to fill up your bottle, you have to drain your water system, put away your awning, and pack up etc.

-No adapter is needed for filling in the UK and Netherlands, but a few are needed for Europe.
+No adapter is needed for filling in the UK or Netherlands, but like every other system, adaptors are needed for filling elsewhere in Europe.

 There is a specific one for just Spain, which costs £25.

-An Acme adapter is for Belgium, Germany, Ireland, Lichtenstein, Luxumburg and Switzerland.
+An Acme adapter is for Belgium, Germany, Ireland, Lichtenstein, Luxmbourg and Switzerland.
 This one costs £15.

-The Dish adapter can be used in Austria, Bosnia & Herzogavina, Bulgaria, Croatia, Czech Rep, Denmark, Estonia, France, Greece, Hungary, Italy, Kosovo, Latvia, Lithuania, Macadonia, Malta, Montenegro, Norway, Poland, Portugal, Romania, San Marino, Serbia, Slovakia, Slovenia, Sweden and Switzerland.
+The Dish adapter can be used in Austria, Bosnia & Herzegavina, Bulgaria, Croatia, Czech Rep, Denmark, Estonia, France, Greece, Hungary, Italy, Kosovo, Latvia, Lithuania, Malta, Montenegro, North Macadonia, Norway, Poland, Portugal, Romania, San Marino, Serbia, Slovakia, Slovenia, Sweden and Switzerland.
 This one is also £15.